Heading back up to Ipoh in March this year, I acquired another batch of heong peah to attempt another battle. It’s been six years since the first.

 The picture after the first bite reveals quite a bit.
 And as you read on below about how the textures are, visually you can see how the cookie crumbles, so to speak.
 So please come back to these photos.

-If you look at the first bite photo, you can see how the biscuit is flaky, but there is a certain softness that falls in.
+If you look at the first bite photo, you see how the biscuit is flaky, but there is a certain softness that falls in.
 Note how the flakes collapse into the hollow.
-So this gives a feel of it being softer than the rest
+This gives a feel of it being softer than the rest.

-The glazing at the top gives a nice even colour, but I found it was sweet and interfered with the taste.
-The filling was not particularly outstanding and had a tendency to disappear into the crust.
-It had large fried onion bits that got stuck in the teeth.
+The glazing at the top gives a nice even colour, but I found it sweet and that it interfered with the taste.
+The filling was not particularly outstanding and has a tendency to disappear into the crust.
+It has large fried onion bits that get stuck in the teeth.

-I found two bits of foil still stuck to the bottm of the biscuit.
+I found two bits of foil still stuck to the bottom of the biscuit.

-Overall, I felt the filling was mostly just sweet.
-But the toasted sesame seeds gave it a nice dark flavour.
+Overall, the filling is mostly just sweet.
+But the toasted sesame seeds gives it a nice dark flavour.

-As for Lam Fong, it had a nice bite, with a good crisp on the outside with a good flakiness.
-The filling had a robust onion flavour and had a tendency to get stuck on the teeth.
-The charred bits in this case, gave the biscuit a good extra flavour.
+As for Lam Fong, it has a nice bite, with a good crisp on the outside with a good flakiness.
+The filling has a robust onion flavour and has a tendency to get stuck on the teeth.
+The charred bits in this case, gaie the biscuit a good extra flavour.

-Ching Han Guan or CHG, was sweeter than Lam Fong and also saltier.
-Overall, it had a stronger taste that was not necessarily better than Lam Fong’s.
+Ching Han Guan or CHG, is sweeter than Lam Fong and also saltier.
+Overall, it has a stronger taste that isn’t necessarily better than Lam Fong’s.
 You can see from the first bite photo, that it is flaky and crusty.

 Tearing things apart, the insides support the overall first bite impressions.